italicize/italicize.github.io/draft.md

                     And strStyle <> "Default Paragraph Font" Then .BaseStyle = strSpec
                 End If
-            ElseIf Left(strSpec, 12) = "followed by " Then '--- following style
+            ElseIf Left(strSpec, 11) = "followed by" Then '---- following style
                 strSpec = Right(strSpec, Len(strSpec) - 12)
                 If Right(strSpec, 6) = " style" Then
                     strSpec = Left(strSpec, Len(strSpec) - 6)